CRodr888/ent-ds-del-5-4-filtering-and-ordering-ds-deloitte-03192019/README.md

 SELECT * FROM cats WHERE name = "Maru";
 ```

 What if, however, you wanted to select the oldest cat?
 Or all of the cats that don't currently belong to an owner?
 Or all of the cats with short names?

-Data storage isn't very useful if you can't manipulate, view, and analyze that data.
-Luckily for us, SQL is actually a powerful tool for doing just that.
+Luckily for us, SQL is a powerful tool for retrieving data

 In this exercise, you'll walk through executing a handful of common and handy SQL queries.